larskanis/ruby-serialport/README.md

 [![Build Status](https://travis-ci.org/hparra/ruby-serialport.png?branch=v1.2.2)](https://travis-ci.org/hparra/ruby-serialport)

+**ATTENTION:** This repository is outdated.
+Please go to https://github.com/larskanis/ruby-serialport .
+Issues are still handled at https://github.com/hparra/ruby-serialport/issues .

 ## Description

 Ruby/SerialPort is a Ruby library that provides a class for using RS-232 serial ports.
 This class also contains low-level functions to check and set the current state of the signals on the line.